aplteam/Cider/docs/Cider-User-Guide.md

 }
 ```

 What is this good for you may ask?
-Well, let's assume that you are not using Git but a different version Control Software.
+Well, let's assume that you are not using Git but a different version control Software.
 With Git, Cider would execute the "status" command and show the result to the user.
-With your Version Control Software it can't do something similar.
+With your version control software, it can't do something similar.

 You can easily achieve that by yourself: just add the required code to a function you load early into `⎕SE`, and then make sure that `ExecuteAfterProjectOpen` is calling that function and you are done.